Miksus/flask-redmail/docs/index.rst

    :description: Red Mail is an advanced email sender for Python.
 It is open source and well tested.
    :keywords: send, email, Python, Flask

-Flask :red:`Red` Mail: Email sending for Flask
+Flask Red Mail: Email sending for Flask
 ===================================================

 Red Mail is an advanced Python library for sending emails.